RA Flexible Software Package Documentation Release v6.0.0

 Basic LIN Slave Example

-The following demonstrates a basic example of start frame reception and information frame response for a LIN slave.
+The following demonstrates a basic example of header reception and data response for a LIN slave.

 void r_sau_lin_basic_slave_example (void)